TrevorHamm/Installer/README.md

+EDS Installer: A simple installer that:
+- Pulls down a zip file from a network location
+- Extracts it to %LocalAppdata%
-EDS Installer: A simple installer that pulls down a zip file from a network location, extracts it and creates a shortcut to the extracted executable in the Start menu.
+- Creates a shortcut to the extracted executable in the Start menu

 Usage: Installer.exe <program_name>